 Why?
 Soil that is specifically made for succulents includes particles such as sand, pumice, and twigs that help the water drain quickly and easily.
 Remember, fast-draining soil is key when growing any type of succulent!

 Planting your jade plant depends on the pot it came in when you purchased it.
 If you like the pot, pot size, and soil that your jade plant came in, you can leave it as is.
 If, however, your jade plant came in a small, plastic pot, it’s best to repot it into a terracotta pot.
-Terra cotta pots make excellent pots for succulents because it allows for good air circulation, and it’s what I grow all my succulents in.
+Terra cotta pots make excellent pots for succulents because they allow for good air circulation and they wick away moisture.

 Fill in the side of the pot with soil, and gently press it down to help it settle into place.
 Wait a few days before watering your repotted plant; this will give the roots time to settle.
 Plus, if any roots are damaged, it’ll give them time to recover before soaking up any water and getting worse.